jaypopat/fyp/apps/cli/README.md

 zkfair proof status ./weights.bin
 ```
 Positional resolution logic (see `getProofStatus`):
-1. If first arg looks like a hex hash (`0x...`), it’s treated as a proof hash.
+1. If first arg looks like a hex hash (`0x...`), it's treated as a proof hash.
-2. Otherwise it’s treated as a local weights file whose hash will be computed.
+2. Otherwise it's treated as a local weights file whose hash will be computed.

 Returns: Proof status enum (REGISTERED | VERIFIED | FAILED | UNKNOWN).